scipy-conference/scipy_proceedings/papers/pydra/paper.rst

   3. Preprocessed, tune & compare models

-*Task* 1 reads csv data as a `pandas` *Dataframe* from a path, with the option define name of target variables, row indices to train and data grouping.
+*Task* 1 reads csv data as a *pandas* *DataFrame* from a path, with the option define name of target variables, row indices to train and data grouping.
 It returns the training data, labels and grouping, corresponding to the `X`, `Y` and `groups` inputs to *Task* 2.